RKAiCodes05/DocRAG/README.md

 * Chat History - Auto-save all conversations with metadata

-* Export Options - Download as JSON, CSV, or Markdown
+* Export Options - Download as JSON, CSV, or Markdow

---> UI/UX Features
-* Clean Minimalist Design - Professional, distraction-free interface

-* Two-Column Layout - Information sidebar + main content area

-* Responsive Design - Works on desktop, tablet, mobile

-* Tab-Based Interface - Answer, Sources, and Statistics views

-* Real-Time Metrics - Response time, confidence scores, source count

 --> Future Enhancements